Skip to main content

 And drawdowns:

-Finally, we can run the stats on the hybrid portfolio, SPY, and TLT with the following code:
+Finally, we can run the summary statistics on the strategy portfolio, SPY, and TLT with the following code:

 port_sum_stats = summary_stats(